Chocolate Cheesecake Bars

 Filling

-- In a very large bowl, beat the cream cheese and sugar until smooth.
-Turn off the mixer and scrape down the sides of the bowl as necessary.
+- In a very large bowl, beat the cream cheese, sugar and cornstarch together until smooth and creamy (about 3-5 minutes).
+Turn off the mixer and scrape down the sides and bottom of the bowl as necessary.

-- Mix in the sour cream.
-Again, turn off the mixer and scrape down the sides and bottom of the bowl as necessary.
+- Beat in the melted chocolate and sour cream.
+Again, turn off the mixer and scrape down the bottom and sides of the bowl.

 - Pour the batter over the baked crust and smooth the top.